The beauty of living

 We are not the consistently efficient vehicles of a technological world able to start and stop with the flick of a switch; nor will we be made whole again overnight.

 When everything came crashing down in my life, I desperately needed something to hold onto – something that could bring me even an hour’s peace from the pain and chaos.

 I found it each day hiking these trails near my home in Denver.
-No matter the time of day, when I felt and believed that I could break into a million pieces and that nothing would ever make sense again, I could head out and just begin walking—sometimes crying hysterically—most times with my hair a mess and my clothes pulled from the laundry bin.
+No matter the time of day, when I felt and believed that I could break into a million pieces and that nothing would ever make sense again, I could head out and just begin walking, sometimes crying hysterically, but most times with my hair a mess and my clothes pulled from the laundry bin.

 I could feel myself healing during my constant hikes into this world and found 3 particular trails that were especially comforting and interesting.

 The path opens on to fields with lakes and panoramic views of Mt.
 Evans and the foothills.

 Go at dawn on a weekday for the soft light and bird songs and friendly fellow hikers out with their dogs.